algorand/conduit/docs/External_Plugins.md

 # External Plugins

+Conduit supports external plugins, but not in the way you may be used to in other pluggable systems.
+In order to limit adding dependencies, external plugins are enabled with a custom build that imports exactly the plugins you would like to deploy.

+Over time this process can be automated, but for now it is manual and requires a go development environment and a little bit of code.

+# Plugin list

 This is where external and third party plugins will be listed.
 If you create a plugin, please make a PR adding a bullet for it below.

 * [conduit-plugin-template](https://github.com/algorand/conduit-plugin-template): A collection of templates.
 *

-# Configuring a Deployment that Includes Third Party Plugins
+# Configuring a Deployment that Includes External Plugins

 As an example, we'll create a custom deployment that combines a subset of the built-in Conduit plugins and the plugins from